ankitects/addon-docs/getting-started.md

 If you need the data to sync across devices, small options can be stored within mw.col.conf.
-Please don’t store large amounts of data there, as it’s sent on every sync.
+Please don’t store large amounts of data there, as it’s currently sent on every sync.